franciscrot/dma/dh-skills.md

 ## Coding foundations {#coding-foundations}

-Basic programming ideas and workflows that support humanities research.
+Basic programming ideas and workflows that support media, arts, and humanities research.

 <details markdown="1">
 <summary>Why learn some coding?</summary>

 Why are we learning coding in the first place?
 There are all kinds of reasons, but here are just a few.
 Well, once you’ve got to an intermediary level, you might …

 - **Automate mundane tasks** — renaming files, batch-processing images or texts, extracting information from many sources, etc.